entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

  12. Nuchal thickening: discontinuous with the lateral thickening associated with the cranio-thoracic dermal articulation (0); continuous thickening across the posterior skull roof (1).
 > Lelièvre (1988); Carr (1991), Character 12; Lelièvre (1995), character 10, modified; Carr and Hlavin (2010), Character 12; Rücklin *et al*.
 (2015), Character 12; Zhu Y *et al*.
 (2016), Character 12; Jobbins *et al*.
 (2022, 2024), Character 12; Xue *et al*. (in review), Character 12.

-> - In those taxa that the nuchal thickening is absent, this character is scored as 'not applicable'.
+> - In those taxa that the nuchal thickening is absent such as in phyllolepids, this character is scored as 'not applicable'.

 > - Lelièvre (1995): Posterior nuchal thickening: present only under the paranuchal visceral surface (it corresponds to the development of the dermal articulation)(0), developed under all the occipital region of the skull-roof(1).